Material Safety Data Sheet

 |Section 10 - Stability and Reactivity|

-Chemical Stability: Stable at room temperature in closed containers under normal storage and handling conditions.
+Chemical Stability: Stable under normal temperatures and pressures.

 Hazardous Polymerization: Has not been reported.

 CAS# 7681-11-0: TT2975000

 CAS# 7681-11-0: Not listed by ACGIH, IARC, NIOSH, NTP, or OSHA.